Commercial Shower Valves

 Choose from a range of push button, lever or sensor operated shower control valves designed for use with our selection of commercial shower heads.

-The shower valves are designed for use in modern commercial shower environments and boast vandal resistance and water economy benefits.
-Electronic control systems are also available with non-touch controls which promote increased levels of hygiene.
+The shower valves are designed for use in modern commercial shower environments and offer vandal resistance and water-saving benefits.
+Electronic control systems are also available with non-touch controls, which promote greater hygiene.

 Looking for a product that you can’t see on our website?
-Please send us an email or give us a call and we’ll see if we can help you find what you need.
+Please email or call us, and we’ll see if we can help you find what you need.

 Shower valve FAQ